Copenhagen Parks and Gardens: Top 10 Places to Relax

 There are toilets at the entrance to The Botanical Garden and close to the Palm House.

-Copenhagen Botanical Garden Opening Hours and Address
+Copenhagen Botanical Garden Opening Hours, Address and Website

 Botanical Garden Opening Hours | 8.30 am – 4 pm Oct-March 8.30 am – 6 pm Apr-Sept |